aqlaboratory/proteinnet/README.md

 Please cite the forthcoming preprint on ProteinNet when it becomes available.

 ### Acknowledgements
 Construction of this data set consumed millions of compute hours and was possible thanks to the generous support of the [Research Computing](https://rc.hms.harvard.edu) group at [Harvard Medical School](https://hms.harvard.edu).
+We also thank [Martin Steinegger](https://github.com/martin-steinegger) and Milot